 When a loved one is grieving, a gift that offers condolences and keeps someone’s memory alive can provide healing to those left behind.
 But, choosing what to give can sometimes be difficult.
 To let them know you’re thinking of them in their time of sorrow, your memorial gift should be thoughtfully given in remembrance of the person loved and lost.

-Whether you’re looking for an expression of sympathy that’s unique and personal, a customizable keepsake in memory of the deceased or a gift that brings comfort during tough times, like a photo book, you’ll find inspiration among these 20 memorial gift ideas that will honor their life.
+Whether you’re looking for an expression of sympathy that’s unique and personal, a customizable keepsake in memory of the deceased or sympathy gifts that brings comfort during tough times, like a photo book, you’ll find inspiration among these 20 memorial gift ideas that will honor their life.

 1. Personalized Photo Frame